akh1ar/JavaScript/README.md

 # 📚 Practice Questions and Solutions

-This repository contains a collection of practice questions along with their solutions.
-It is designed to help improve problem-solving skills and enhance understanding of various topics.
+This repository includes a collection of practice questions with their solutions.
+It is a great resource for enhancing problem-solving skills and gaining a deeper understanding of various concepts across multiple topics.

 ## 📌 What's Inside?
 - A diverse set of practice problems